-The Court’s International Programs Unit regularly engages volunteers to assist with its work in international judicial development.
-It typically engages volunteers to assist at the Court’s Principal Registry in Sydney for a minimum of two days a week for a period of approximately three months.
+The International Programs Unit manages the Court’s international relations portfolio and is currently seeking volunteers to be involved in its work at the Court’s Principal Registry in Sydney for a minimum of two days a week for a period of approximately three months.
 The volunteer program provides an opportunity for university students to gain practical experience in judicial development projects and to meaningfully learn about the processes involved in implementing such projects within the professional environment of the Court.
 The volunteer roles are unpaid and require a minimum commitment of two days a week for a period of three months.
 Volunteers are expected to meet all their own costs.

 Volunteers will be mentored by experienced International Programs staff and will have the opportunity to learn and gain skills in: